Frequently Asked Questions

 How long can I keep the books?

 You may keep the books for as long as you need them; the suggested time is four-to-six weeks.
-The library does not charge for overdue or lost books, but we will send out overdue notices.
-You must return books in order to get new ones.
+The library does not charge for overdue or lost books, but you must return books in order to get new ones.

 What do the letters on the books mean?

 - DB = Digital Book

 - BRA = Specially produced braille books

 I haven’t gotten books for a while.
 Why not?